ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - here we do the borrow-checking, optimization, and code gen
     - has no nested-expressions, all types are fully explicit
 - THIR - Typed High-Level Intermediate Representation
+- FFI(foreign function interface) - has C-compatible calling conventions
+    - can generally take rust object files and use with C, and C can also use rust code

 ## CARGO
 - native package manager